MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ## Step 1: Create a view and query that defines the leads to research

 Sales Agent uses a CRM list view to find, filter, and monitor the records to research.
-The list view also defines which fields the agent will have access to read.
+The list view also defines which fields the agent has access to read.
 You must create a list view that's specific to the Sales Agent and make sure it has access to that list view.

 Sales Agent monitors the leads that are included in the query results and researches each of the leads returned.
-It also monitors the set of leads for changes and runs research any time a record is modified.
+It also monitors the set of leads for changes and runs research anytime a record is modified.

 In Dynamics 365, the view must be a *System* view that the admin has permission to view.